mchartigan/GTGNSS/README.md

 addpath(genpath('path/to/repository'))
 ```

+For use globally, this line can be added to the end of the user's `startup.m` script -- found in the user's default MATLAB directory.

 ## Use

 Each subdirectory has modules and/or functions that can assist with orbit propagation or navigation filtering.
 Each module and function has a header describing the inputs (and outputs, if unclear) required to use each utility.
 Specific data sources are provided in the `res` directory when applicable, such as spherical harmonic coefficients for the Earth and Moon.
 For help information, use the command `help function-or-module-name`.
 If more specificity is needed, use `edit function-or-module-name` and peruse the in-line code documentation.